rocajuanma/anvil/docs/improvements.md

 ## Conclusion

-The Anvil CLI codebase has had its critical issues resolved and shows good foundational structure.
-The remaining prioritized improvements outlined in this report will further enhance code maintainability, user experience, and overall software quality.
+The Anvil CLI codebase has undergone significant improvements and now demonstrates excellent Go idioms and practices.
+The recently completed high-impact improvements have substantially enhanced code quality, maintainability, and user experience.

-**Recently Completed (Priority 1):**
+**Recently Completed (Priority 1 & 2):**

 1. ✅ Fixed error handling patterns in setup and init commands
 2. ✅ Eliminated global variables in favor of struct-based approach
 3. ✅ Added proper resource management with context and timeout support
+4. ✅ Reduced code duplication with unified installation configuration
+5. ✅ Implemented configuration caching for better performance
+6. ✅ Added consistent error types across all commands
+7. ✅ Extracted magic strings to centralized constants

 **Next Steps:**

-1. Create issues for Priority 2 items
-2. Assign development resources
-3. Establish testing framework
-4. Set up continuous integration
+1. Focus on remaining medium-impact improvements
+2. Add comprehensive unit tests
+3. Implement structured logging
+4. Add configuration validation

-The estimated effort for implementing all remaining improvements is 9-12 weeks for a single developer, or 5-7 weeks for a team of 2-3 developers working in parallel.
+The estimated effort for implementing all remaining improvements is 5-7 weeks for a single developer, or 3-4 weeks for a team of 2-3 developers working in parallel.